himanshu-hs3773/Daffodils.ai/Readme.txt

 Machine Learning Project -

-Poem generator using tone and style of the Poet, the program is trained upon.
+Poem generator using tone and style of the Poet the program is trained upon.

 Nipun Dixit - Himanshu Singh